 In the screenshot above, it identifies as server OS running by Windows and 0 hops away.

-We can see the the connection Up time 5 min since it has been Established with server .
+We can see the connection Uptime 5 min since it has been Established with the server .

 Author : Michal Zalewski